-- 2.1 South Tyneside Council is committed to enhancing the quality of life in the Borough.
+- 10. South Tyneside Council is committed to enhancing the quality of life in the Borough.
 Housing is a key enabler in delivering improved wellbeing and driving economic growth.
-Mixed-tenure development has the potential to help the Council maximise the delivery of these benefits for all sections of society. - 2.2 Mixed tenure housing development is residential development which combines a range of tenure options, which can include owner-occupier housing, affordable home ownership (including First Homes) and rental properties (social, intermediate, and private). - 2.3 The focus of mixed-tenure housing development is fostering greater social, economic and community mix to support thriving and sustainable communities. - 2.4 The Council supports the delivery of First Homes as part of a range of low-cost home ownership products that can help residents get onto the housing ladder. - 2.5 The Council recognise that providing a wider range of products within the local housing market will encourage mixed communities and reduce the number of households needing to move out of the Borough to find a home.
-The provision of First Homes will therefore support a more balanced housing market that offers greater choice and complement several existing South Tyneside Council Strategies, including the Local Development Framework our current Local Plan.
+Mixed-tenure development has the potential to help the Council maximise the delivery of these benefits for all sections of society. - 11.
+Mixed tenure housing development is residential development which combines a range of tenure options, which can include owner-occupier housing, affordable home ownership (including First Homes) and rental properties (social, intermediate, and private). - 12.
+The focus of mixed-tenure housing development is fostering greater social, economic and community mix to support thriving and sustainable communities.

+- 13. The Council supports the delivery of First Homes as part of a range of low cost home ownership products that can help residents get onto the housing ladder. - 14.
+The Council recognise that providing a wider range of products within the local housing market will encourage mixed communities and reduce the number of households needing to move out of the Borough to find a home.
+The provision of First Homes will therefore support a more balanced housing market that offers greater choice and complement several existing South Tyneside Council Strategies, including our current Local Plan.

-3. Who is eligible for a First Home in South Tyneside (Local Eligibility Criteria)?
+Who is eligible for a First Home in South Tyneside (Local Eligibility Criteria)?